 Drug addiction is defined as "the compulsive seeking and taking of a drug despite adverse consequences".
-If we substitute the word 'resource' for 'drug', have we meaningfully violated or changed the definition?
+If we substitute the word 'resource' for 'drug', have we meaningfully violated or changed this definition?
 That should depend on the definition of 'drug' - "a substance that a person chemically comes to rely upon" is standard.
 Proximally, a drug is a physical substance, but ultimately, it is any activity or substance that generates brain chemicals in a pattern we habituate to.
-Thus, it is not crude oils intrinsic qualities we crave but the biochemical sensations we have
+Thus, it is not crude oils intrinsic qualities we crave but the biochemical sensations we have become accustomed to arising from creatively using its embodied energy.

 Take stock trading for example.
-Neuroscience scans show that stock trading lights up the same areas as picking nuts and berries do in other primates, suggestive of what our ancestors must have 'felt' as they tried to increase resources.
+Neuroscience scans show that stock trading lights up the same brain areas as picking nuts and berries do in other primates, suggestive of what our ancestors must have 'felt' as they tried to increase resources.
 In my opinion, there are three (at least) 'objectives' one gets from investing/trading in the market, in varying degrees in different people.
 Neoclassical economics suggests it is the efficient allocation of capital to the company that rewards the investor for risk.
-I hypothesize that people trade for a)money/profit, b)to be 'right', and c) for the excitement/dopamine of the unexpected nature of market movements.
+I think people trade for a)money/profit (to compete/move up the mating ladder), b)to be 'right', and c) for the excitement/dopamine of the unexpected nature of market movements.
 While they are not mutually exclusive, it is not clear to me which objective dominates, especially among people who have already attained infinite wealth (technically their annual expenses divided by the t-bill rate).
-This I witnessed first hand for many years as my billionaire clients on average were less 'happy' than the \$30k a year clerks managing their accounts.
-The rich want 'more' because they were habituated to getting more - its how they kept score.
+This I witnessed first hand for many years as my billionaire clients on average were less 'happy' than the \$30k a year clerks processing their trades.
+More exciting lives perhaps, but not happier.
+The rich wanted 'more' because they were habituated to getting more - it's how they kept score.
 Unless you inherit it, you don't get to be a billionaire if you are easily satisfied.
-Old brain new choices.
+Old brain - new choices.

-Regarding compulsive shopping, if this were a rational process, and our choices were influenced only by need, then brand name t-shirts would sell no better than other, less expensive shirts of equal quality.
-The truth is that many shopping decisions are biased by corporate advertising campaign or distorted by a desire to satisfy some competitive urge or emotional need.
-Payless Shoe Stores has just set up a website campaign for women who love shoes, etc. If the statistic in www.storyofstuff.com stating that 99% of what we buy ends up as trash within 6 months is correct, then we really have created an entropic machine (I don't know how to check that source but the video is worth watching).
+Regarding compulsive shopping, if this were a rational process, and our choices were influenced only by need, then brand name t-shirts would sell no better than less expensive shirts of equal quality.
+The truth is that many shopping decisions are biased by corporate advertising campaigns or distorted by a desire to satisfy some competitive urge or emotional need.
+Payless Shoe Stores has just set up a website campaign for women who love shoes, etc. If the statistic in www.storyofstuff.com stating that 99% of what we buy ends up as trash within 6 months is correct, then we really have created an entropic machine (I don't know how to check that sourcebut the video is worth watching).
+The peak 'brain cocktail' is the moment we decide to buy that new 'item'.
+After a brief euphoria and a short respite, the clock starts ticking on the next craving.